Bee City USA Subcommittee

 In December 2014, the City of Ashland adopted a resolution to become the fifth BEE CITY USA in the country.
-Each year, including in 2020, Bee City USA® renewed Ashland, Oregon’s Certification.
-View our resources.
+Each year, we renew our certification with Bee City USA, an initiative of Xerces Society.

 BCU-Ashland Approved Pollinator Garden Program